d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 This function is similar to the `corr2d` function in :numref:`sec_conv_layer`.
-However, here we have no kernel, computing the output as either the max or the average of each region in the input..
+However, here we have no kernel, computing the output as either the max or the average of each region in the input.

 ```{.python .input}
 from mxnet import np, npx